Television in Bulgaria: Terrestrial

 In 1954, a team at the Machine and Electrotechnics Institute in Sofia (today called the Technical University of Sofia) started experimental television broadcasting with two antennas (one for sound and one for image) on the roof of a building near the Vasil Levski monument in the city, after having previously conducted successful cable test transmissions.
 These experimental broadcasts aroused the interest of the Ministry of Communications, which decided to build a broadcasting tower in Sofia, with a state-controlled channel to air from it.
 The new channel started with an unofficial broadcast on 1 November 1959, and made its first official broadcast several days later with the live coverage of the 7 November manifestation, commemorating the Russian Revolution of 1917.
 The experimental channel of the MEI did not air anything but a test chart on that day, although it did show a greeting to the new Sofia Television Station three times after 19:05.
 The MEI channel continued to operate until late 1960, when the team started working on the future introduction of color television.

 The new channel, later referred to as "Bulgarian Television" (BT) used the OIRT standard of 625 lines and 25 frames per second.
 It also used the D/K audio system, which was generally done to prevent reception of Western European stations in Eastern Bloc countries.
 Public attention was quickly caught by the new medium, and the number of bought and registered television sets increased gradually.
 In 1960, a powerful 20 kilowatt transmitter was installed at Botev Peak, covering a large area of the country.
+BNT, from 1964, began broadcasting news, programmes and movies in monochrome to serve the rising number of viewers in Bulgaria.
 Later, more transmitters and retranslators were placed in various cities, towns and villages around the country.

 Programming was controlled and influenced by the Bulgarian Communist Party-run government in this time, as was usual in the Eastern Bloc.
 The first popular program were the news, which were titled "Around the World and at Home" ("По света и у нас", with "at home" meaning in this case "in our country"), a name which is used to this day.
 The news' trademark "spinning globe" opening, first animated in 1961, is also still used (albeit highly modified).
 Other popular shows started around this time were the children's block "Good Night, Children" ("Лека нощ, деца", still in use), television theatre programs, the various sport events which were broadcast live from around the world, and music programs like the regular New Year celebration shows.
 Foreign programming in the early years was limited to mostly Soviet Union productions, as well as some direct rebroadcasts of Soviet television programming.